Leaders in Indigenous Nursing and Midwifery Education Network

 Over the next 12 months we will develop a LINMEN resource hub to share good practice resources on Aboriginal history, health, culture and cultural safety and provide professional development and networking opportunities for nursing and midwifery higher educators.

-If you would like to know more about LINMEN or become involved please contact Phoebe Dent at email@example.com
+If you would like to know more about LINMEN please contact Phoebe Dent at firstname.lastname@example.org or to become a member, select from below: